-The following recommendations were made to the Police Department in 2005.
+The following recommendations were made to the Police Department in 2003.
 The reason for the recommendations and action taken are also noted.

-1. Background: As a result of an investigation into a citizen's complaint, it was found that, according to policy, officers are required to record only those contacts with citizens that are officer initiated.
-In the case in point, the officer turned on his digital recorder after the conversation was under way, after that part of the conversation had occurred that the complainant said was offensive.
-The officer's acts were deemed to be within current policy by the shift lieutenant.
+1. Background: As a result of an investigation into a citizen's complaint, the Commission found that officers are required to record only those contacts with citizens that are officer-initiated.
+In the case in point, the officer turned on his digital recorder after the conversation was under way and after the part of the conversation had occurred that the complainant said was offensive.
+The officer's actions were deemed to be within current policy by the shift lieutenant.